Yoz Grahame's Unresolvable Discrepancy

 5. Floppy disk drive port

 Yep.
-And to add injury to insult, Gigabyte hadn’t even bothered to bundle a floppy with the required drivers in the package, so I had to beg a spare one off a neighbour (thank you, Diana), use my sister’s PC to put the drivers on it and only then could I hand it over to the XP installer so it could see the SATA controller.
+And to add injury to insult, erectile Gigabyte hadn’t even bothered to bundle a floppy with the required drivers in the package, neuropathologist so I had to beg a spare one off a neighbour (thank you, Diana), use my sister’s PC to put the drivers on it and only then could I hand it over to the XP installer so it could see the SATA controller.
 (First thing in next Amazon order – box of floppies.)

 Fortunately, shiny new PC (expertly built by my shiny old girlfriend – look, I do software) is now perfectly happy and running fine, the occasional bizarre USB hard drive behaviour notwithstanding.
 Oh, and before you even consider it, “helpful advice” from Linux/Mac OS apologists will be returned with painful accounts of XFree bugs/dependency problems/”zapping the bloody PRAM”.